Farm to School

 - Identify local farmers — especially dairy farmers — who can talk about their work and invite them to speak at your school.

-- Create posters, photo slideshows and videos to share information about the farmers in your community and the hard work that they do to help provide food to nourish you.
+- Create posters, photo slideshows and videos to share information about the farmers in your community and the hard work they do to provide nourishing food.

-- Choose seasonal fruits and vegetables and local or regional dairy foods.
+- Choose seasonal fruits and vegetables and local or regional dairy foods for taste tests and to highlight in the cafeteria.

 - Inform their families about the active role that dairy farmers are taking to support students through Fuel Up to Play 60.

-- Promote your school’s activities and inform parents and caregivers about the benefits of serving foods from every food group, such as dairy, like milk or yogurt; seasonal fruits and vegetables; and whole-grain foods at home.
+- Promote your school’s activities and inform parents and caregivers about the benefits of serving foods at home from every food group, such as dairy, like low-fat or fat-free milk and yogurt; seasonal fruits and vegetables; and whole-grain foods.

 Just getting started?
 Here is something you can do without jumping right into the full Play.
 Let this idea get you warmed up so you’re ready to tackle the full Play!